lluis90badia/lbadialabwork/syria_final_project/README.md

 About the differences between gender, in general, the male population has been greater than the female.
 There are no major divergences between them, except that there is more presence of male refugees in Germany than in the female population, which reflects that it was more difficult for them to reach greater objectives for better prospects.

-In summary, Turkey, by far, is the country that encompass a more amount of refugees.

 ## Top Asylum-Seeker/Asylum-Applicant countries

 First of all, it is important to understand the difference between a refugee and an asylum-seeker/applicant.